suhasn/mysqlupsdemo/README.md

  var upsInstanceName = '<YOUR UPS INSTANCE NAME>';
  ```

 6. Now, from your Terminal/Command Prompt.
-Navigate to the application folder.
+Navigate to the application folder and point the CF CLI to our SAP Cloud Platform, account as follows:
+* Identify the Cloud Foundry API Endpoint from the SAP Cloud Platform Cockpit: